tcdoan/cs344/draft/reduction.md

-# Simple CUDA kernel to perform parallel sum reduction tree.
+# CUDA kernels to perform parallel sum reduction tree

-This kernel performs sum reduction tree within a single block.
+Below `simple_reduce_kernel` performs sum reduction tree within a single block.

 - For an input array of N elements main() call this kernel and launch a grid with one block of N/2 threads.
 - A block can have up to 1024 threads, so this can process up to 2048 input elements.
-> See reduction.cu for code that solves 2048-elements array limitation.
+> See `segmented_shmem_sum_reduction` and later kernels for techniques that can reduce arbitrary input length

 ## Steps
 - During step 1, all N/2 threads will participate; each thread adds two elements to produce N/2 partial sums.